Step-by-Step Tutorial

 Goal: Initialize ContextDigger in your project and explore your first area

-📁 Step 1.1: Open Claude Code in Your Project
+📁 Step 1.1: Navigate to Your Project

 $ cd ~/projects/my-ecommerce-app